 Submit Your $250 Enrollment Deposit

-- If you have not already submitted your deposit, we recommend doing so as early as possible.
+- If you have not already submitted your Liberty University Enrollment Deposit, we recommend doing so as early as possible.
 The sooner you do so, the more scholarship money you will be eligible for.

 Now that you have applied, submit the following documents to receive your admission decision.
-You can also view your personalized Student Checklist for more details:
+You can also view your personalized Liberty University Student Checklist for more details: